metagenlab/zDB/docs/_build/html/_sources/methods/annotation.rst.txt

 Phlogeny including top RefSeq hits
 ---------------------------------------

 A second phylogeny was reconstructed for each orthogroup.
+This phylogeny includes the 4 best  non-PVC RefSeq hits of each protein (see the `Homology search`_ paragraph).
+First, the NCBI taxon ID of each RefSeq hit was retrieved using the ``prot.accession2taxid`` mapping file available from the `NCBI taxonomy ftp website`_.
+PVC hits were removed and the amino acid sequence of the 4 best non-PVC hits was retrieved from the NCBI using the `biopython intrevace to Entrez`_.
+Protein sequences of each orthogroup + RefSeq homologs were aligned with MAFFT_ (default parameters) and the phylogeny was reconstructed with FastTree_ (default parameters).

+\

-This phylogeny includes the 4 best RefSeq hits of each protein (see the `Homology search`_ paragraph).
-It allows users to check whether PVC proteins form a monophyletic group or if they are for instance hints of horizontal gene transfer(s) with bacteria from other phyla.
-The phylogeny was reconstructed with FastTree_ with default parameters.
+This phylogeny allows users to check whether PVC proteins form a monophyletic group or if they are for instance hints of horizontal gene transfer(s) with bacteria from other phyla.

 ----------------------------------------
 Calculation of pairwise protein identity